ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

 Remember, MPI collective performance is generally much worse if processes are not placed sequentially on a node (so adjacent MPI ranks are as close to each other as possible).
-This is the reason that the default recommended placement on ARCHER2 is sequential rather than rounds-robin.
+This is the reason that the default recommended placement on ARCHER2 is sequential rather than round-robin.

 ### `MPICH_RANK_REORDER_METHOD` for MPI process placement

 The `MPICH_RANK_REORDER_METHOD` environment variable can also be used to specify other types of MPI task placement.
-For example, setting it to 0 results in a round-robin placement on both nodes and NUMA regions in a node (equivalent to the `--distribution=cyclic:cyclic` option to `srun`).
-Note, we do not specify the `--distribtion` option to `srun` in this case as the environment variable is controlling placement.:
+For example, setting it to "0" results in a round-robin placement on both nodes and NUMA regions in a node (equivalent to the `--distribution=cyclic:cyclic` option to `srun`).
+Note, we do not specify the `--distribution` option to `srun` in this case as the environment variable is controlling placement:

 ```
 salloc --nodes=8 --tasks-per-node=2 --cpus-per-task=1 --time=0:10:0 --account=t01